 Winter Week consists of a series of social, educational, and recreational events at the start of the spring semester.
 Winter Week takes place the first week of classes every spring semester.

 The celebration consists of an event honoring Dr. Martin Luther King, Jr. at the start of the spring semester.
 The MLK Celebration takes place during the week following the Martin Luther King holiday.

 This heritage month consists of a series of social, educational, and recreational events celebrating Black History.
 Black History Month events take place during the month of February.

 This month consists of a series of social, educational, and recreational events celebrating Women's History.
 Women's History Month events take place during the month of March.

-Explore foods from across the country at SXU's version of the Taste of Chicago, coordinated by the Student Activities Board.
+Explore foods from across the country at SXU's version of the Taste of Chicago, coordinated by Saint Xavier Council (SXC).
 The Taste of SXU takes place during the spring semester.

-The All-Campus Excellence Awards Ceremony formally recognizes students' achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
-The ACE Awards occur annually near the end of the Spring semester.
+The Scarlet & Gray Awards Ceremony formally recognizes students' achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
+The Scarlet & Gray Awards occur annually during the last week of the spring semester.

-Dance the night away at a downtown hotel after enjoying a delicious meal.
-Coordinated by the Student Activities Board.
-Spring Formal takes place annually on a Friday in April.
+Dance the night away at a downtown venue after enjoying a delicious meal.
+Coordinated by Saint Xavier Council (SXC).
+Spring Formal takes place annually on a Friday in late March or early April.